 Even if you have not been formally charged with a crime, your school may still (and probably will) determine that any report of alleged sexual misconduct on campus merits a hearing.
 This hearing will most likely take place before a disciplinary committee, made up of some combination of faculty, staff, and students, depending on your institution.
 The purpose of the hearing is not to determine your criminal innocence or guilt, but to assess whether academic consequences are appropriate.
-The consequences of a Title IX hearing, however, could be much more far reaching in practice.
+The consequences of a Title IX hearing, however, could be much more far-reaching in practice.

 V. The standard of proof here is very low.

 Depending on your school’s process, the disciplinary committee may find that you committed sexual misconduct by using only a “preponderance of the evidence” standard of proof.
 This standard is a much lower standard of proof than the one used in criminal trials: “proof beyond a reasonable doubt.”
 A low standard of proof is dangerous in sexual misconduct cases because often there isn’t much evidence beyond the competing stories of the accuser and the accused.
-Unfortunately, the DOE does not require your school to use a reasonable doubt standard.
+Unfortunately, the ED does not require your school to use a reasonable doubt standard.
 Even so, your attorney can help you present the best case possible in your defense.

 VI.
 Your legal rights.